What is Invoice Factoring and How Does It Work?

 - Invoices need to be verified, so customer contact is sometimes required.
 (See how we work to maintain your relationships with customers if this worries you.)

-- Can be complicated to account for in bookkeeping
+- Can be complicated to account for in bookkeeping.
+See our post with step-by-step instructions.

 - Some factoring companies charge hidden fees, such as a service fee or minimum volume fee